Playing diet defense

-Roughly 50 percent of men over the age of 60 have an enlarged prostate or benign prostatic hyperplasia (BPH), according to the Mayo Clinic.
-By the age of 85, more than 95 percent of men will live with BPH.
+Roughly 50 percent of men over the age of 50 have an enlarged prostate or benign prostatic hyperplasia (BPH), according to the

 The good news is that a diet rich in certain vitamins and minerals can keep your prostate healthy and lower your risk for BPH.
 Being overweight is another risk factor for developing the condition.
 So making nutritious food choices is also a great way to lower both your weight and your risk.